nitrite/nitrite-doc/java-sdk/repository/mapper.md

 }
 ```

-To map this entity to Nitrite document, we need to provide an implementation of `EntityConverter` for each entity.
+To map this to Nitrite document, we need to provide an implementation of `EntityConverter` for each class.
 Let's take a look at the converter for `Product` class.

 ```java
 public class ProductConverter implements EntityConverter<Product> {